 Any interested post-secondary student or faculty member can apply to be a mentor.
 Preference will be given to individuals who identify as Indigenous, specialize in a STEM field, and/or are a member of UBC.
 Please note that all mentors must undergo a criminal record check.

-Students in Grades 7-12 are eligible to enter the program if they either self identify as Indigenous, First Nations, Metis or Inuit and/or have Indigenous status.
-Students in grade 12 must not have completed more than the first four months of the school year.
-Preference is given to students in remote communities where other mentorships do not exist.
+Students in Grades 7-12 are eligible to enter the program if they either self-identify as Indigenous, First Nations, Metis or Inuit and/or have Indigenous status.
+Preference will be given to students in remote & rural communities where other mentorship opportunities are less prevalent.

 What role do Community Members play?